AndriiStafiniak/currency-converter-react/README.md

 https://andriistafiniak.github.io/currency-converter-react/

 ## Discription
-The currency converter enables you to effortlessly convert Polish Złoty (PLN) into Euro (EUR), United States Dollar (USD), and Great British Pound (GBP).
+The currency converter allows you to easily input a value in United States Dollar (USD) and convert it to various currencies.
+The exchange rates for these currencies are retrieved dynamically through an API.

 ## How it work